California Institute of Technology (Caltech) AI Policy for College Applications

 ✗ Not Allowed

-- •replacing personal voice with AI-generated text
+- •replacing personal voice with AI-generated content

-- •translating essays using AI
+- •translating an essay written in another language using AI

 Sources Verified

-All sources checked (3)
+All sources checked (10)

 Policy Sources: